pr4j3sh/bloog/README.md

-# Javascript NPM Package/Library
+# bloog

-This is a javascript npm package commonjs module starter template.
+This is a javascript npm package commonjs module that generates markdown blogs using AI.
 It produces both `cjs` and `esm` module builds.

 It provides both package scenarios: